Definition of Sibilance

 Chase not slumber from thy eyes,

 The poem has a simple aabb rhyme scheme.
-Blake makes heavy use of sibilance in this poem, especially the “s” sound such as in the words like “streams, sleep, sweet, smiles, sighs”.
-In a similar way, the use of “sh” and “ch” sounds in the words like, “shade and chase” gives softer effects.
+Blake makes heavy use of sibilance in this poem, especially the “s” sound, as in the bold words.
+In a similar way, the use of “sh” and “ch” sounds in the words “shade” and “chase” gives softer effects.

 Close bosom-friend of the maturing sun;